 No US male in quarterfinals at Key Biscayne

 KEY BISCAYNE, Fla.
-(AP) - Sam Querrey has lost his fourth-round match at the Sony Open, and for the first time the tournament will have no American in the men's quarterfinals.
+(AP) - Sam Querrey lost his fourth-round match Tuesday at the Sony Open, and for the first time the tournament will have no American in the men's quarterfinals.

 The U.S. shutout in the final eight is the latest sign of declining American tennis fortunes.
 Last year no American man reached a Grand Slam quarterfinal, and the situation wasn't helped by the retirement of Andy Roddick, whose 2003 U.S. Open championship is the most recent major title by a U.S. male.